shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-configure-your-device.md

 You also need:

 * A wired or wireless connection for Pi to connect to.
-* A USB-SD adapter or mini-SD card to burn the OS image onto the microSD card.
+* A USB-SD adapter or miniSD card to burn the operating system image onto the microSD card.
 * A computer running Windows, Mac, or Linux.
 The computer is used to install Raspbian on the microSD card.
 * An Internet connection to download the necessary tools and software.

-## Install Raspbian on the MicroSD card
+## Install Raspbian on the microSD card
 Prepare the microSD card for installation of the Raspbian image.

 1. Download Raspbian.